 However, this doesn’t mean asbestos is harmful.
 As long as it is undisturbed, it is not hazardous to your health.
 If you disturb the asbestos, it can become airborne and dangerous to breathe in.

-If you are planning on removing your popcorn ceiling, I recommend you hire a professional contractor who knows how to safely remove it without disturbing the asbestos fibers.
+If you plan on removing your popcorn ceiling, I recommend hiring a professional contractor who knows how to safely remove it without disturbing the asbestos fibers.

 The Tools You Will Need To Remove Your Popcorn Ceiling